SanatSharma/Agora-Web-Tutorial-1to1/README.md

 	![download.jpg](images/download.jpg)

-3. Copy the `AgoraRTCSDK` js file into the root of your GitHub project folder.
+3. Create a build folder in the root of the Github project and Copy the `AgoraRTCSDK` js file in the build folder.
 The file will have a sample name similar to `AgoraRTCSDK-2.2.0.js`.

 	**Note:** `2.2.0` is a placeholder for the version number of the SDK js file you downloaded.